Dr. Pascale Roy-Léveillée

-Pascale is an assistant professor of Geography at Laurentian University, in the School of Northern and Community Studies.
+Pascale is an Associate Professor of Geography (and adjunct in Biology) at Laurentian University, where she is part of the Living with Lakes Research Centre and the Cooperative Freshwater Ecology Unit.
 Her research considers permafrost conditions and patterns of permafrost degradation in Arctic and sub-Arctic peatlands, and is conducted in collaboration with communities living in permafrost landscapes.
 Her current work focuses on thermokarst lake initiation, permafrost degradation near thermokarst lakeshores, and permafrost recovery in drained lake basins, and takes place in Northern and central Yukon.

 Former lab members

-Krystal is working as a research assistant at the permafrost laboratory.
-She is using GIS to assist with the calculation of thermokarst lakeshore erosion rates in the tundra of Old Crow Flats.
-Krystal also works on a circumpolar inventory of tundra lowlands with thermokarst lakes, will help setting-up the new permafrost laboratory, and is even drafting up possible logos for the lab!
-She will be leaving us in fall 2016, to pursue a Masters of Spatial Analysis at Ryerson University.
+Krystal worked as a research assistant at the permafrost laboratory.
+She used GIS to assist with the calculation of thermokarst lakeshore erosion rates in the tundra of Old Crow Flats.
+Krystal also worked on a circumpolar inventory of tundra lowlands with thermokarst lakes, and helped setting-up the new permafrost laboratory.
+She left us in fall 2016, to attend Ryerson University, where she completed a Masters of Spatial Analysis.